michal-h21/make4ht/README.md

      when the command `exit code` is different.

-You may add your own parameters, they will be accessible in templates and functions.
+### Repetition

+Repetition is number which specify maximal number of executions of the particular command.
-Using `repetition`, you can limit number of command executions.
-Its value should be number or `nil`.
-This is used in the case of `tex4ht` and `t4ht` commands, as they should be executed only once and they would be executed multiple times if you include them in the build file, because they would be called also by `make4ht`.
-With `repetition`, second execution is blocked.
+This is used for instance for `tex4ht` and `t4ht` commands, as they should be executed only once in the compilation.
+They would be executed multiple times if you include them in the build file, because they are called  by `make4ht` by default.
+Because these commands are allowed only one `repetition`, the second execution is blocked.

+### Expected exit code

-You can set expected exit code from a command with `correct_exit`.
+You can set the expected exit code from a command with `correct_exit` key in the parameters table.
 Compilation is stopped when command returns different exit code.

-The situation is different for LaTeX (for all TeX engines and formats, in fact), because it doesn't differentiate between fatal and non fatal errors, and it returns the same exit code in all cases.
+This mechanism isn't used for LaTeX (for all TeX engines and formats, in fact), because it doesn't differentiate between fatal and non fatal errors, and it returns the same exit code in all cases.
 Log parsing is used because of that, error code `1` is returned in the case of fatal error, `0` is used otherwise.

 ## File matches